-Violence Prevention Network at The Eradicate Hate Global Summit September 2022
+Violence Prevention Network at The Eradicate Hate Global Summit September 2023

 The Eradicate Hate Global Summit is the most comprehensive anti-hate conference in the world.
 It unites experts and leaders from around the globe, who are dedicated to eradicating all forms of hate-fueled violence.
-The mission of the Summit is to identify and implement effective solutions for collective change.

 Panel 2.4 Building Professional Standards for the Relevant Professions: Lessons Learned from Global Examples